 Classroom Support Strategies

 Fine motor activities.
 In art, design technology, and science, provide alternatives to tasks requiring precise fine motor control.
 Allow the use of larger tools (thicker paintbrushes, larger scissors with spring-return handles).
 Pre-cut materials when the cutting itself is not the learning objective.
-Pair the pupil with a partner who can handle the physical manipulation while the dyspraxic pupil contributes ideas and planning.
+Pair the learner with a partner who can handle the physical manipulation while the dyspraxic learner contributes ideas and planning.

 Treatments and Interventions